nathan-barry/nathan.rs/content/_index.md

-<h1>My name is Nathan Barry!</h1>
+<h1>Welcome to <i>my</i> corner of the internet!</h1>

-Welcome to *my* corner of the internet!
+Greetings fellow traveler!
 Salutations!
 Callooh!
 Callay!

+My name is **Nathan Barry**.
 I'm a CS graduate student at UT Austin and am interested in systems and machine learning.
 I love working on hard problems with great people.
 Occasionally, [I write about things that interest me](/posts).

 Below are some of the things I've been doing: